operator-playground-io/Node-Exporter-Helm-Chart-from-Bitnami-Tile/tutorials/Prometheus installation.md

 We can monitor full Kubernetes cluster end to end with Prometheus.

-1-The Prometheus stack includes:
+1-The Prometheus stack includes

-2-Prometheus
+1-Prometheus

-3-Alertmanager
+2-Alertmanager

-4-Kube-state-metrics
+3-Kube-state-metrics

-5-node-exporter
+4-node-exporter

-6-Grafana
+5-Grafana

-We can also include alerts and dashboards in it !!
+**We can also include alerts and dashboards in it !!**

 Capacity planning